 - Torque the bolts in a criss-cross pattern to 4 Nm starting with the corners. .
 Next, tighten each bolt an additional ninety degrees.

-- Make sure the overflow pipe is to position 1, then connect the adapter.
+- Ensure the overflow pipe is positioned 1, then connect the adapter.

-- Add as much new transmission as you removed as measured in step 10 plus an additional 0.5 quart or 0.5 litter.
+- Add as much new transmission as you removed as measured in step 10 plus an additional 0.5 quart or 0.5 liters.

 - Remove the fill adapter and install the cap.

 - Connect a professional diagnostic scanner to the OBD-II port under the dashboard, driver’s side.